Under the self assessment regime, taxpayers are normally expected to pay their tax bill by 31st January following the end of the tax year.

 Moving forward, you should try to put aside 25% of your profits for your tax bill.
 It might not cover it all or that might be too much, but at least it should avoid any nasty surprises.
 If you think you might be a higher rate taxpayer, we’d recommend you put aside around a third of your profits for your tax bill.

-If you have questions surrounding Payments on Account or your tax bill, contact your local 1st Accountant.
-They can discuss with you what your options are and whether you have the opportunity to reduce or defer your tax payments.
+If you have questions surrounding Payments on Account or your tax bill, contact us to discuss with you what your options are and whether you have the opportunity to reduce or defer your tax payments.